syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 DisplayFormat
 </td>
 <td>
-Specifies the format of `MaximumDate` and `MinumumDate` used in attribute.
+Specifies the format of the `MaximumDate` and `MinumumDate` used in attribute.
 </td>
 </tr>
 </table>